 Our target problem is formulated as follows.
 Given a set of tasks and the computing resources as described above, the problem is to decide an execution order for the functions assigned to the processor and the FPGA such that the schedule satisfies all task requirements, computing resource constraints, and consumes the least amount of total energy.
-Deadline violations are allowed within some threshold based on Quality-of-Service requirements.
+Deadline violations are allowed within some threshold.